Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Step 2: Set Everything Up

-Remember when you first bought and drove your car?
-You adjusted everything to create the most comfortable and optimum driving experience for yourself.
+I adjusted everything to create the MOST COMFORTABLE and optimum driving experience for myself.

 You apply the same process here to create the optimum shooting experience.
 Adjust everything, from the reticle focus down to the eye relief.

-Think about your preferred distance.
+I start by thinking about my preferred distance.
 Will the target range be 25 yards?
 50 yards?
 100 yards?

 Make sure to have your scope mounted securely and comfortably for your personal preferences.